nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd student in TutorsPet.
 * `search n/Betsy` followed by `delete 1` deletes the 1st student in the results of the `search` command.

+### Adding an important date: `important`

+Adds an important date to TutorsPet.

+Format: `important d/DESCRIPTION dt/DETAILS`

+Examples:
+* `important d/math exam dt/2021-11-03 0800`

+### Listing all important dates : `dates`

+Shows a list of all important dates in TutorsPet.

+Format: `dates`

+### Deleting an important date : `delete-date`

+Permanently deletes the specified important date from TutorsPet.

+Format: `delete-date INDEX`

+* Deletes the important date at the specified `INDEX`.
+* The index refers to the index number shown in the displayed important dates list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `delete-date 2` deletes the 2nd important date in TutorsPet.

 ### Clearing all entries : `clear`

 Clears all entries from TutorsPet.